How many of you have online dated? For the few in the back who haven’t — let me break it down for you as clear, clean, and simple as possible:

 I have to close on this story — I was at the gym just finishing up a round of burpees when I grabbed my phone to respond to an email from Match.com.
 Before I went to reply to a gal who filled out her profile like she had a Twitter character limit — another profile caught my eye, more so a smile.
 A genuine smile.

 When I was done, I sat and typed and typed and typed.
 Responding to every little thing.
-For the next two weeks, we chatted every single night.
-Sharing experiences, writings, and songs.
+We chatted every single night for the next two weeks: sharing experiences, writings, and songs.
 We got to know each other so well that when we finally decided to give it a go…

 Two years and two months later, I’m writing this blog for you in our house with a platinum band on my finger.